Noah-Huppert/jira-to-github/README.md

 Then modify it with your own values.

 # Run
-To run Jira to GitHub simply run the executable.
+To run Jira to GitHub simply run the executable which is named `j2gh`.

-Currently Jira to GitHub is in heavy development.
-So one must build it manually.

-To do so clone down this repository and run the `run` Make target.
+There are 3 commands:

+- fetch: Will retrieve state from the Jira and GitHub APIs
+- link: Will create an association between a Jira and GitHub API entity
+- create: Will create the GitHub issues for the retrieved Jira issues

-This will complete the transfer process.
-It is safe to run this command multiple times.
-As it is aware of the issues it has already transfered.
+Jira to GitHub is safe to run multiple times.
+As it is aware of the issues which it has already transfered over.